shandiya/feathers/README.md

 ## Continuous palettes

-The qualitative colour palettes in `feather` may be converted into sequential or diverging palettes for different types of data visualisation using the `colorRampPalette()` function.
+The qualitative colour palettes in `feathers` may be converted into sequential or diverging palettes for different types of data visualisation using the `colorRampPalette()` function.